aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 Perplexity API Key

 ### AWS Account Requirements
-Approved Bedrock access to Claude 3.5 Sonnet in the desired deployment region.
+Approved Bedrock access to Claude 3.5 Sonnet and Claude 3.7 Sonnet in the desired deployment region.

 ### Supported Regions
 Any region that supports Claude 3.5 Sonnet on Bedrock is a viable deployment target.